This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 - an open deck area of a ship or vessel

-personal living areas of a place providing accommodation for a fee or a residential care facility from which smoke drift to smokefree areas cannot reasonably occur An occupier who requires persons to work in a personal living area that is not smokefree must develop and implement procedures to minimise the risk to the health of those persons.
+An occupier who requires persons to work in a personal living area that is not smokefree must develop and implement procedures to minimise the risk to the health of those persons.91

 15.7.7.1 Outdoor areas of licensed premises

+The Public Health Act 1997 (Tas) bans smoking in outdoor areas of licensed premises, such as pubs, clubs and nightclubs.
 Smoking in outdoor areas of licensed premises is only permitted in designated ‘outdoor smoking areas’.
 A designated outdoor smoking area:

 - must not be serviced (this includes the delivery of beverages and snacks or other food by staff to patrons)

 When the Tasmanian Department of Health and Human Services considers whether an area has a roof or a perimeter consisting of more than 50 per cent walls or windows, several factors are considered.
-These include the purpose of the wall (whether it encloses, divides, supports or protects), the height of any walls, the size of the outdoor smoking area, the distance of the outdoor smoking area from any adjacent buildings, the density or permeability of the walls or roof material, the proportion of the outdoor smoking area covered by a roof, and the angle (pitch) of the roof.
-25
+These include the purpose of the wall (whether it encloses, divides, supports or protects), the height of any walls, the size of the outdoor smoking area, the distance of the outdoor smoking area from any adjacent buildings, the density or permeability of the walls or roof material, the proportion of the outdoor smoking area covered by a roof, and the angle (pitch) of the roof.94

 An outdoor smoking area will generally not be considered to have a roof if at least two-thirds of the roof space is uncovered.
 However, there will be a requirement for a greater proportion of roof space to be uncovered in small areas where: